bribes/Name-History-Checker/README.md

 API Used: https://playerdb.co/

-Also Kqzz API kool too
+Also lucky swede on top

 https://withdrew.github.io/Name-History-Checker